SAP-docs/preview.developer.concur.com/src/api-guides/travel/deeplink-integration-new.md

 # Deeplink Integration for Travel

-The Deeplink Integration allows Concur Travel users to have direct access to the Shopping Results page (for a flight / car / hotel / train search), respectively the itinerary page (for an itinerary deeplink) in one click.
+The Deeplink Integration allows SAP Concur Travel users to have direct access to the Shopping Results page (for a flight / car / hotel / train search), respectively the itinerary page (for an itinerary deeplink) in one click.

 ## Prerequisites

-Users must have an account in Concur Travel and they need to authenticate or be logged in.
+Users must have an account in SAP Concur Travel and they need to authenticate or be logged in.
 Authentication methods supported are username / password and SSO SAML2.

-The company must be part of the new Concur Travel.
+The company must be part of the new SAP Concur Travel.

 ## Limitations